Revised on 21 December 2020, 10:05 a.m.

 In the final report of its study on modernizing the Official Languages Act (the Act), the Standing Senate Committee on Official Languages recommended additional amendments to the Regulations to recognize that communicating with and providing services to the public in both official languages contributes to the vitality and development of official language minority communities.

 In its response, tabled in July 2020, the federal government stated that it was evaluating regulatory and administrative modernization options in conjunction with the tabling of amendments to the Act, expected by the end of the 43rd Parliament.
 In the Speech from the Throne delivered at the opening of the 2nd Session of the 43rd Parliament, the federal government made a commitment to strengthen the Act, “taking into consideration the unique reality of French.”
+A white paper on official languages clarifying its vision for a reform of the federal language regime is expected early 2021.

 Commissioner Théberge criticized the new Regulations, stating that they “are still shackled to an outdated conception of the Act and therefore fall short of the mark.”